MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

 The first example in the code above takes a data set measured on a crystal with unit cell [6.11  6.11  11.35  90.
 90. 120.], that is, the crystal is hexagonal and is placed in the hk0 scattering plane.
 Behind the scene, data plotted in the axis is assumed to be in the :math:`Q_x`, :math:`Q_y` coordinate system rotated such that the first projection vector is along the x-axis (in this case (h,0,0).
 The data is then first converted into reciprocal space (HKL) and then into the projected in the scattering plane.
 This might seem like swatting flies with a sledge hammer, however, this allows for enough abstraction as to allow all cases to be plotted.

-As the axis object makes use of the non-standard "GridHelperCurveLinear" many features regarding the tick marks and setting limits are not working.
+As the axis object makes use of the non-standard "GridHelperCurveLinear" many features regarding the tick marks and setting limits are not working, but see section below for dicussion.
 A custom function has been generated to set the limits of the shown graph called "set_limits".
 It takes at least two vectors in either HKL or projection along principal directions and assures that these are visible.
 Multiple vectors can be provided and it is then assured that all vector positions are visible.
 An example is shown in line 22 where it is assured that [-1,-1.5,0] and [2.0,1.0,0] are both visible.
 In this case, providing the vectors [-1,-1.5] and [2,1] is sufficient as the projections are simply [1,0,0] and [0,1,0].

 .. figure:: RLUAxis.png
   :width: 50%